Skip to main content.

 • Peer Counselors

 Since their introduction to the Bard community in 1976, peer counselors have been building social connections between neighbors with a focus on stress reduction and community development.
-Peer counselors are Upper-College students who live within the residences and are trained to respond to conflict, support student transitions to and through college, and make unlikely peer connections.
+Peer counselors are upper-college students who live within the residences and are trained to respond to conflict, support student transitions to and through college, and make unlikely peer connections.

-Meet the Peer Counselors!
+Meet Our Peer Counselors

 • Intentional Housing Assignments